HomeDirectoriesWhat is a Directory in an Organization?

-Definition and Core Purpose
+Definition and core purpose

 Did you know?
 According to Google Workspace’s Directory management guidelines, organisations that implement comprehensive directory systems report up to 40% reduction in time spent searching for internal contacts and resources.

-Evolution from Paper to Digital
+Evolution from paper to digital

 Remember those hefty phone directories that doubled as doorstops?
-My first job in ’98 had one – three inches thick, updated annually (if we were lucky), and perpetually missing pages because Dave from shipping kept tearing them out instead of making photocopies.
+My first job in ’98 had one: three inches thick, updated annually (if we were lucky), and perpetually missing pages because Dave from shipping kept tearing them out instead of making photocopies.

 The real transformation began with cloud computing and API integrations.
-Suddenly, directories could pull real-time data from multiple sources.
+Suddenly, directories could pull real time data from multiple sources.
 Your Outlook calendar shows you’re in a meeting?
 The directory knows you’re unavailable.
 Just completed that Salesforce certification?
 It’s automatically added to your profile.

-Key Partners and Users
+Key partners and users

 Who actually uses these directories?
 Short answer: everyone.
-Long answer: it’s complicated, and different people involved extract different value.
+Long answer: it’s complicated, and different people extract different value.

 IT teams work with directories for access management and security.
 Every login, every permission, every system access traces back to directory data.
 It’s the foundation of identity and access management (IAM) systems.
 Without accurate directory information, you might as well hand out master keys to everyone.